The Missing Cross to Purity

 for all error is in your own way, and there is no error in Christ, the way of holiness;

-for way-faring men and the fools shall not err therein;
+for way-faring men and the fools shall not err in it;

 that is to say, they shall not err in Christ Jesus;